 The family will receive friends from 10 until 11 o'clock Wednesday morning at the mortuary.
 The funeral service will be held at 11 o'clock on Wednesday morning, December 4, 2019 in The Padgett and King Chapel with Reverend Eric Yelton officiating.
 Interment will follow in the Pleasant Grove United Methodist Church Cemetery.

 He was a true Southern gentleman through and through that will be missed by many.
 A Dad, a Pa, a friend, an athlete #13, an educator, a coach, a hero... at peace.

 Memorial contributions may be made to Hospice of The Carolina Foothills, Post Office Box 336, Forest City, North Carolina 28043.

 The Padgett and King Mortuary & Crematory is in charge of arrangements and an online guest registry is available at www.padgettking.com

-To send flowers to Romer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Romer "Nick" Nichols, please visit our floral store.